"I picked Goldsmiths because it had a reputation for excellence, which was confirmed by my experience."

 This degree aims to advance your intellectual engagement with the study of politics as both an academic discipline and as an activity, and with the study of economics, which informs important areas of public policy making and is a major focus of contemporary political debate.

 The Department provides a lively interdisciplinary environment, specialising in the study of cultures and conflicts in a way that crosses boundaries between disciplines.
-You develop a broad foundation in politics in the first year, with courses covering: UK and European government and politics; key concepts in political theory, including democracy, freedom, and rights; the development of social welfare systems, combined with the main theories, concepts, problems and questions of political economy; and theories of international relations and the main developments in international politics since 1945.
+You develop a broad foundation in politics in the first year, with modules covering: UK and European government and politics; key concepts in political theory, including democracy, freedom, and rights; the development of social welfare systems, combined with the main theories, concepts, problems and questions of political economy; and theories of international relations and the main developments in international politics since 1945.

 In the second year, you then specialise in the subjects that interest you most.
 The current politics options enable you to study: the evolution of European society since 1945; Chinese politics; modern political theory; art and politics; or themes and issues in British politics since 1945.
-The economics courses enable you to study: the modern African economy; or the main theories, concepts and problems in political economy.You can choose an approved course from another department.
+The economics modules enable you to study: the modern African economy; or the main theories, concepts and problems in political economy.You can choose an approved module from another department.

 This degree is made up of 360 credits – 120 at Level 4, 120 at Level 5 and 120 at Level 6.
 If you are a full-time student, you will usually take Level 4 modules in the first year, Level 5 in the second, and Level 6 modules in your final year.

 In the first year you take four introductory modules worth 30 credits each:

 Each unit is assessed by one essay and a two-hour unseen examination.